karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 I'm well aware that there are a ton of great articles (and probably better than this one) on the Internet, explaining exactly how you should properly use ``HttpClient`` with .NET.
 However, the truth is, even with so many resources available, I still come across many cases where its usage is incorrect.

-Therefore, I have decided to write a quick post about the most common scenarios to use ``HttpClient`` nowadays.
+Therefore, I have decided to write a brief post about the most common use scenarios of ``HttpClient``.

+As I said, I have no intention of writing a theoretical post explaining the ins and outs of how ``HttpClient`` works.
-I don't intend to provide a theoretical explanation of how ``HttpClient`` works internally.
-Instead, my goal is to make **a post that highlights various common scenarios where HttpClient is utilized and discuss the reasons behind its appropriate or inappropriate usage.**
+My goal here is to create **a concise post that highlights various common scenarios where ``HttpClient`` is utilized and discuss the reasons behind its appropriate or inappropriate usage.**

 # **netstat command**

 The ``netstat`` command is a networking tool that allows us to investigate active network connections on a system, and in this post I will make extensive use of it to monitor ``HttpClient`` TCP connections.

 ``HttpClient`` is used to make HTTP requests to web servers and APIs, and it relies on underlying network connections to perform these tasks.
-By leveraging the ``netstat`` command, we can gain insights into the active connections created by ``HttpClient``, helping us identify potential issues.
+By leveraging the ``netstat`` command, we can gain insights into the active TCP connections created by ``HttpClient``, helping us identify potential issues.

 To investigate the active TCP connections that ``HttpClient`` creates using ``netstat``, you can open a command prompt or terminal and enter ``netstat -ano`` (the '-a' flag shows all connections, the '-n' flag displays IP addresses and port numbers, and the '-o' flag displays the associated process ID (PID) ).
 The output will provide a list of all active connections, along with their status, local and remote IP addresses, and associated PID process.